mpobjects/mpobjects.github.io/index.md

 ### Project Highlights

-#### Online Java Thread Dump Analyser
+#### jstack.review

-The [Online Java Thread Dump Analyser](https://mpobjects.github.io/threaddump-analyzer/) is a javascript based analyzer of JVM thread dumps.
+[jstack.review](https://jstack.review/) is a javascript based analyzer of JVM thread dumps.
 It runs completely client side, so no sensitive information is send to any server.

-It is based on the thread dump analyse started by Spotify and extended with a while bunch of additional features.
+It is based on the thread dump analyzer started by Spotify and extended with a whole bunch of additional features.